ISO 13919 Weld Quality Classification

 |---|---|---|---|

 Surface roughness is the arithmetic average of absolute values of profile deviations.
-Our prediction model considers:
+This screening model considers:

 - Laser Power: Higher power can increase surface irregularity from spatter

-- Welding Speed: Optimal speed produces smoothest surface
+- Welding Speed: Travel speed changes melt-pool stability and surface regularity

 - Material Properties: Reflectivity and thermal conductivity affect melt pool stability